Managing Sub-Workspaces | HeyGen Academy

 Sub-workspaces are separate environments within a single HeyGen account.
-Each sub-workspace can have its own members, permissions, and settings, making it easier to organise teams, departments, or client work without overlap.
+Each sub-workspace can have its own members, permissions, and settings, making it easier to organize teams, departments, or client work without overlap.

 Depending on configuration, subworkspaces can either share or isolate billing, avatars, API keys, and templates.